-At Top Notch Tree Service, we know that different types of trees and shrubs require tree pruning and care at different times of the year for the best results.
+At Top Notch Tree Service, we know that different types of trees require tree trimming and care at different times of the year for the best results.
 Here are a few seasonal tree care tips to consider:

-- Spring- If your property has broadleaved evergreens or boxwoods, early spring is the best time to prune them.
-Shrubs that flower in the summer also benefit from pruning in the early spring; however, spring flowering shrubs like forsythia, lilac, or spirea are best pruned immediately after flowering before the hotter summer months.
+- Spring- If your property has broadleaved evergreens or boxwoods, early spring is the best time to trim them.

-- Summer- Any shrubs that have finished flowering in the spring can still be pruned in early summer; however, you should avoid pruning your shrubs and trees in late summer to early autumn to avoid stimulating new growth, which may not have time to toughen before the colder months.
-Summer is also a great time to remove any deadwood from shrubs or trees.
+- Summer- Any trees that have finished flowering in the spring can still be trimmed in early summer; however, you should avoid trimming your trees in late summer to early autumn to avoid stimulating new growth, which may not have time to toughen before the colder months.
+Summer is also a great time to remove any deadwood from trees.

 For more tree care tips and tricks, contact us today at Top Notch Tree Service.